AeroRust/nmea/README.md

 NMEA 0183 sentence parser for Rust.

-Currently only _GGA_ sentences are supported.
+Currently only _GGA_ and _GSV_ sentences are supported.
+Feel free to add others.

 [Complete Documentation][doc]